dtlight/dtlight.github.io/aboutme.md

 ### Who am I?
-A DevOps engineer (every company has its own definition), with experience that overlaps Site Reliability Engineering and Platform Engineering.
+A Londoner who lived in Paris and worked as a DevOps engineer for 3 years, (every company has its own definition), with experience that overlaps with Site Reliability Engineering and Platform Engineering.
+During this time, agile methodologies and tools such as Terraform, AWS, Kubernetes, Docker, Gitlab ci and Argo CD were used.
 At university I studied computer science and finished with a masters degree.
-My journey in DevOps began when I moved to France in 2020 to join a crash simulation software company called [Engineering Systems International](https://www.esi-group.com/) (ESI)) and a few years after I joined FinTech [Swan](https://www.swan.io/).
+My journey in DevOps began when I moved to France in 2020 to join a crash simulation software company called [Engineering Systems International](https://www.esi-group.com/) (ESI) and a few years after I joined FinTech [Swan](https://www.swan.io/).
 During those years, I worked on performance and reliability enhancing projects that have shaped my perspective and fueled my passion for DevOps/SRE.

 Some of the projects include:
 - Automating the collection of source code (to be sent to an independent third party for intellectual property protection)